fluid-systems/SOFIRpy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
  ## Overview
- FairSim is a framework that can...
- - export Dymola and OpenModelica models as a fmu
- - simulate multiple fmus and controllers written in python
- - store data and meta data of the simulation
+This package provides a framework to co-simulate Functional Mock-up Units (FMU) with custom models written in python, e.g. controllers and to store the data and meta data of the simulation according to the Research Data Management (RDM).
+Additionally the package provides functionalities to export a OpenModelica or Dymola model as a fmu.
  ## Install
 To install FairSim first download the repository.
 Then in the root directory of the downloaded package enter the following in the terminal:
 ```console